Brussels & Vienna Summer School on

 EU Policy Making

-Explore both the old and the new centre of European Diplomacy with this summer school.
-The intensive two-week programme is held one week in Brussels and one week in Vienna from Monday 3th to Friday 14th July 2017.
-The Institute for European Studies joins forces with the Diplomatische Academie and the University of Vienna to bring you this ‘crash course’ in EU Policy Making.
+Explore both the old and the new centre of Diplomacy in Europe with this summer school.
+The intensive two-week programme is held one week in Brussels and one week in Vienna from Monday 6 to Friday 17 July 2020.
+The Institute for European Studies joins forces with the Diplomatische Akademie Wien — Vienna School of International Studies and the University of Vienna to bring you this ‘crash course’ in European Union Policy Making.

-The Summer School is also part of the Postgraduate Certificate in EU Policy Making.
+The Summer School corresponds to 5 ECTS.
+It is also part of the Postgraduate Certificate in EU Policy Making.
 This certificate is equivalent to 25 ECTS credits and provides an even better insight in the different EU policy areas.